How to Implement DevOps for Enterprises?

 Ensuring long-term commitment

-Implementing DevOps for enterprise requires teams to stay focused and committed for an extended period.
+Implementing DevOps for enterprises requires teams to stay focused and committed for an extended period.
 It is, therefore, the responsibility of the team leader to set the expectations right from day one for the development and operations teams.
 You can’t achieve a standardized DevOps process in a single run and learning is part of the process.
 Over time you understand various aspects of the DevOps lifecycle and based on the analysis, refine your pipeline.

 Nordstrom, one of the leading luxury department stores, was using a development model that was focused on the waterfall approach.
 The big batch releases and multiple shared services were hampering the deployment and release speed.
 Therefore, Nordstrom decided to launch a two and half years program of DevOps transformation in 2011.